Publication according to establishing a network code on harmonised transmission tariff structures for gas 2020

 Information to be published before the annual yearly capacity auction

-For the justification of the level of multipliers, OGE refers to BNetzA Decision BK9-18/612 ("MARGIT")
+For the justification of the level of multipliers, OGE refers to FNA Decision BK9-18/612 ("MARGIT")

 |Art.
 29 (b)||Information for standard capacity products for interruptible capacity (reserve prices and an assessment of the probability of interruption)||

-BNetzA determined the discounts for interruptible capacity at interconnection points in its decision BK9-18-612 (‘MARGIT’) Annex I. The methodology to calculate these discounts is described in chapter 5 of the decision.
+The FNA determined the discounts for interruptible capacity at interconnection points in its decision BK9-18-612 (‘MARGIT’) Annex I. The methodology to calculate these discounts is described in chapter 5 of the decision.
+The English version of the consultation document – methodology as well as specific discounts have not been amended in the final decision – can be obtained here.
 The data to calculate the discounts have been published during the consultation.

-The methodology to calculate discounts for interruptible capacity of storage points is specified in BNetzA decision BK9-18-608 ("BEATE 2.0", chapter 3.2).
-Further explanations on the determination of the probability of interruptions according to the decision BK9-18-608 ("BEATE 2.0") can be obtained here.
+The methodology to calculate discounts for interruptible capacity of storage points is specified in the decision of the FNA BK9-18-608 ("’BEATE 2.0"’, chapter 3.2).
+Further explanations on the determination of the probability of interruptions according to the decision BK9-18-608 (‘BEATE 2.0‘) can be obtained here.

 Information to be published before the tariff period